How to Build a Sales Compensation Plan (With Templates)

 For growing teams, the overhead of spreadsheet administration becomes the bottleneck.
 Deals get modified, clawbacks get triggered, territories get realigned, and each change requires manual recalculation.
 Commission software like Carvd is designed for this: you define the plan rules once, connect your deal data, and reps can see real-time calculations of their earned and projected commissions.

 The goal is a system where a rep can verify their own payout at any point in the quarter without needing to ask ops.
 That transparency reduces disputes and removes the friction of end-of-period reconciliation.
+When discrepancies do surface, a structured dispute resolution workflow keeps the process clean instead of devolving into email threads.

 For a broader view of how commission structures fit together, see our guide to sales commission structures.

-Last updated: February 21, 2026
+Last updated: March 21, 2026

 CT